p0t4t0sandwich/ampapi-java/README.md

 ## Release Notes

 - `ADS#InstanceLogin` can now return another ADS, in the case of a Controller ADS proxying a login directly to a Target ADS
+- Huge breakthrough with return types, most AMP C# types are now mapped to Java types, with generics and everything!